 Sure, there are plenty of "certification" courses that teach you how to plan weddings and parties.
 But trust me, you'll never make a living as a party planner, and wedding planning is a very difficult path to choose (I'll explain more in a minute).

 If you truly want to make a living as an event planner, you need to go where the money is.
 And the money lies in two areas of event planning: special events, and corporate meetings, events, and incentive trips.

 So why can't I find a single course out there that actually teaches you what you need to know to start your career?

 And so, I created my own online event planner course.
 It pushes past the BS and teaches you what you truly need to know, at a fraction of the insane cost that these other courses charge you.

 To read more and to start your career in event planning today, please visit the Planning Events Course page.

 If you'd like to read more about event planning courses and education, read the following pages:

 As I mentioned before, there are only a few reputable, legitimate certifications in the event planning industry.
 However, since you can't become "certified" as a beginner, these programs all require that you have at least 3-5 years of experience before taking the test.
 Once you gain a few years of experience, then these are the certifications you should consider:

 Certified Meeting Professional (CMP)

 The CMP is the most recognized certification n the meeting and event planning industry; and is the only certification that is widely recognized and reputable.
-However, candidates must have three years of event planning experience and currently have a full-time job in the industry in order to apply.
+Candidates must have three years of event planning experience and currently have a full-time job in the industry in order to apply.